 Banding, also known as ringing, is one of the best tools we have to help us understand the lives and travels of birds.
-By using numbered bands to identify individual birds, we can learn much about life span, reproductive cycles, timing and routes of migration, and the importance of particular nesting, wintering and migration stop-over sites.
+By using numbered bands to identify individual birds, we can learn much about life span, reproductive cycles, timing and routes of migration, and the importance of particular nesting, wintering, and migration stopover sites.

 The question most often asked about hummingbird banding is “How do you capture and band such a small bird?”
-The answer is, of course, “Very carefully.”
+The answer is, of course, “Very carefully!”
 Hummingbirds are actually easier subjects for banding than most larger birds.
-They are not dangerous to handle like birds of prey, herons, cardinals, and other well-armed species, and they do not have long, vulnerable legs like shorebirds and many songbirds.
+They are not dangerous to handle like birds of prey, herons, cardinals, and other well-armed species, and they do not have long, fragile legs like shorebirds and many songbirds.
 They are also fierce and intelligent, which minimizes stress from capture and handling.
 Nevertheless, it takes special skills and knowledge to ensure their safety.

 Extracting the birds from the trap and transferring them to holding cages requires a delicate touch.
 Though hummingbirds are actually tougher in some respects than many larger birds, their small size makes them vulnerable to injury from careless or inexperienced handling.
 New members of SABO’s banding team undergo weeks of orientation and training before taking on the responsibility of handing birds.